Path group actions induced by sigma-actions and affine Kac-Moody symmetric spaces of group type: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The author would like to thank Professors Yoshihiro Ohnita and Hiroshi Tamaru for their interests in his work and useful comments.
-The author is also grateful to Professors Naoyuki Koike and Takashi Sakai for their encouragements.
+The author would like to thank Professor Yoshihiro Ohnita for useful discussions and valuable suggestions.
+He is also grateful to Professors Hiroshi Tamaru, Naoyuki Koike, Takashi Sakai and Ian McIntosh for their interests in his work and useful comments.
+Especially he would like to thank the Osaka Central Advanced Mathematical Institute for constant supports to his work in the excellent research environment at Osaka Metropolitan University.